 Not yet quite sure what you want to do with your University degree?
 MMRA and LXRA offer a range of graduate positions across a variety of disciplines.
 The project teams are passionate about developing new graduates who want to experience a fast-paced, high-performing workplace.

 The program offers flexible options to specialise within a technical discipline as well as rotate within a variety of roles so you can explore the projects and discover what you are truly passionate about.

-MMRA and LXRA are seeking graduates who have completed their undergraduate degree between mid-2015 and the end of 2016.
-We are looking for those with qualifications in:
+For the 2017 program, MMRA and LXRA sought graduates who completed their undergraduate degree between mid-2015 and the end of 2016.
+We looked for those with qualifications in: